ChandraReddyG/java-notes/angular/introduction.md

 * Components use services, which provide specific functionality not directly related to views.
 Service providers can be injected into components as dependencies, making your code modular, reusable, and efficient.

-## Modules

-There are two types of modules
-* ES 2015 Modules
-* Angular Modules

 Modules, components and services are classes that use decorators.
 These decorators mark their type and provide metadata that tells Angular how to use them.